The treatment of feline infectious peritonitis (FIP) in the UK – FAQs about treating FIP

 What about neutering, parasiticides & vaccination during or after treatment for FIP?

-• No information is available on response to vaccination of cats receiving treatment for FIP although analysis of treated cases suggests that cats can be safely vaccinated after or during successful treatment without causing relapse.
-Vaccines should be administered as is normally recommended for the cat depending on its environment and risk (see WSAVA or ABCD Vaccination Guidelines).
-If urgent vaccination is required whilst the cat is being treated, due to the risk of infectious disease, vaccines can be given if the cat is well;
+No information is available on response to vaccination of cats receiving treatment for FIP.
+Prospective studies are needed but analysis of treated cases suggests that cats can be safely vaccinated after or during successful treatment without causing relapse of FIP.
+Given unknown effects of antivirals on live vaccination efficacy, vaccination is ideally postponed to one month after completion of treatment (and to avoid any vaccine reaction being confused with relapse).
+Vaccinations should be given as recommended for the cat depending on its environment and risk (see WSAVA or ABCD Vaccination Guidelines).
+If urgent vaccination is needed during treatment, due to a high risk of infectious disease, then they should only be given if the cat is clinically well.

 Should oral treatments for FIP be given with or without food?